nchemsak/WebAudioPresentation/README.md

 Example?

-You can connect the output of an oscillator Node (set to a low frequency) to a GainNode’s “gain” param to control volume of another sound source.
+You can connect the output of an oscillator Node (set to a low frequency) to a GainNode’s “gain” param to control volume of another sound source...as in a Tremolo effect.

 ## Audio Buffer Source
 Use an XMLHttpRequest (XHR) for getting sound files.